alfierushby/hyper-heuristic/README.md

 This will output the results of the hyper heuristic in 6 files (5 for the 5 trials, and 1 outlining the best solutions conjured), in the root folder.
 It is set to do 5 trials on 5 seeds.

 ## Running via the 'TaguchiParameterTuning' class

+This uses taguchi paramater tuning to iterate and find the best set of hyper parameters for the hyper heuristic to solve the solution.
+Taguchi parameter tuning will take the longest to execute.
 To do this, run:

     TaguchiParameterTuning test = new TaguchiParameterTuning();